The Providence Center Mission

 You have certain important rights guaranteed to you as a client of The Providence Center which we want you and/or your parents or guardian to know, understand, and exercise.
 These rights include:

-- The right to be treated without regard to race, religion, gender, age, marital status, national origin, sexual preference, developmental disabilities or mental or physical handicap.
+- The right to be treated without regard to race, religion, gender, sex, age, marital status, national origin, sexual orientation, gender identity or expression, developmental disabilities, or mental or physical handicap.

 - The right to have access to translated materials or translators who can assist you if English is not your first language.

-- The right to be provided treatment and services in an environment free of abuse, neglect, financial exploitation, humiliation, and any other human rights violation.
+- The right to be provided treatment and services in an environment free of abuse, neglect, financial exploitation, humiliation, or any other human rights violation.

-- You have the right to access self-help, advocacy, and legal services.
+- The right to access self-help, advocacy, and legal services.

 - The right to be protected from coercion.